shadowmoose/RedditDownloader/docs/Advanced_Usage/Settings_List.md

 **This is a full list of all RMD settings, their types, and their default values.
 They are sorted by category.**

+To see more details about commonly-used settings, [check out the Settings & Arguments page.](Settings.md)

 ---
 [settings_list]